MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Periodic properties: Periodic table – periods and groups.
 Modern periodic law and present form of the periodic table, s,p,d and f block elements, atomic radii (Van der Waal and covalent) and ionic radii, comparison of the size of cation and anion with the parent atom, size of isoelectronic ions.
 Ionization energy, electron affinity, electronegativity- definition with illustrations, Fagan's rules.
 Variations of atomic radius, ionization energy, electron affinity, electronegativity down the group and along the period and their interpretation.

-• Principles and processes of metal extractions: Modes of occurrence of elements in nature, minerals, ores, steps involved in the extraction of metals – concentration, reduction (chemical and electrolytic) and refining concerning the extraction of Al, Cu, Zn, and Fe.
-Thermodynamic and electrochemical principles involved in the extraction of metals.
+• Principles and processes of METal extractions: Modes of occurrence of elements in nature, minerals, ores, steps involved in the extraction of METals – concentration, reduction (chemical and electrolytic) and refining concerning the extraction of Al, Cu, Zn, and Fe.
+Thermodynamic and electrochemical principles involved in the extraction of METals.

 • Hydrogen: isotopes, preparation, properties, and uses of hydrogen.
 Physical and chemical properties of water and heavy water, structure, preparation, reactions, and uses of hydrogen peroxide, classification of hydrides – ionic, covalent and interstitial, hydrogen as a fuel.